redhat-openinfra-lab/openinfra-docs/docs/How To/DocumentationContribution.md

 # Documentation Contribution

+The documentation is hosted in GitHub at [https://github.com/redhat-openinfra-lab/openinfra-docs](https://github.com/redhat-openinfra-lab/openinfra-docs).

+## Pre-Requisites

+Local client must have **python** and **git**.
+After installing python, you will need to use **pip** to install the **mkdocs** and **mkdocs-material** packages.
+Due to the use of **pip** we recommend using a Virtual Environment to work on the documentation.
+This page will explain how to create/configure this.

+While it is not required, VS Code makes updating the documents easy and integrates with GitHub nicely.

 ## Update the Site or Add Documentation

-The documentation is hosted in GitHub at [https://github.com/redhat-openinfra-lab/openinfra-docs](https://github.com/redhat-openinfra-lab/openinfra-docs).

 As the site requires **pip** to install **mkdocs** and **mkdocs-material**, we recommend creating a Virtual Environment to work on the page documentation.
 This page will explain how to do this.